Winter Clutch HandbagRegular price $900.00

 When the leather is ready to be processed from hide to leather, it is rinsed out with locally collected water and wood ash, this will help remove the hair and clean the hide before soaking it again in water with salt, to help balance the PH levels.

 The hide is then dyed with handmade coffee dye and after finalizing the dying process, the hide is dressed with an emulsion of neats foot oil and Dawn liquid dish soap that will help the hide to be worked out and handled to help the leather being soft and keeps the hide glue from setting while the moisture evaporates.

 As the deer skin is unique on its own, the designer decides how to cut the different parts of the bag, to use most of the material and not have any waste.
 The scraps end up being lace around the bag.

-The bag pattern is planned as much as possible and when then animal collected had some cards, these marks are featured within the bag.
+The bag pattern is planned as much as possible and when then animal collected had some scars, these marks are featured within the bag.

 The bag is lined in a blue Agave Cactus silk bought in the souks of Marrakech, also called Sabra, which is hand woven by the women in Morocco.
 This material was used for this collection because o the shine and colour depth, with a story attached.

-The inside of this bag is where you use the most, like you live INSIDE your home.
+The inside of this bag is your daily essentials space, like you live INSIDE your home.
 Parts that need to be thinned were skived down manually with a safety beveler on a marble slab.

 The edge painting process involves sandpaper, soldering iron, and beeswax.